origraph/origraph/NO_LICENSE_YET.md

 4. documentation, and
 5. demo datasets

 ... is still unclear, and those things might end up needing different licenses.
-The true market for Origraph still feels way too broad to commit to a specific license at this point. _Sustainable_ open source development is far from a solved problem, seems to be very context-dependent, ... and the context is really fuzzy right now.
+The true market for Origraph still feels way too broad to commit to a specific license at this point. _Sustainable_ open source development is far from a solved problem, seems to be very context-dependent, ... and the context for this app's funding is really fuzzy right now.

-**_We need data._**
+# We need data.

 If you're reading this file, we want to know what you think about the best way forward.
 [Please contact us!](mailto:info@origraph.net) to let us know what you'd like to see us do, what license(s) you'd prefer we use, etc.

-We can't promise to make everyone happy, but the reason we haven't picked a license yet is that we'd like to avoid premature, uninformed licensing / business modeling decisions that end up hurting more than they help.
+We can't promise to make everyone happy, but the reason we haven't picked a license yet is that we'd like to avoid premature, uninformed licensing / business modeling decisions that end up hurting the app more than they help.